This is not a critique on HEMA manufacturers and their choices for how they name the products in the catalogues.

 Of course not.
 Or rather, they could be, but so, too, could they be other types – XIII, Xa, XVIII.
 The stylized art of I.33 doesn’t really show much more than a “sword” – a straight blade with some profile taper and a simple crossguard and pommel.

 The same goes for most swords you see in treatises.
 While one may argue that Talhoffer shows a type XVa in his manuscripts, and that type was very popular in his time, it can just as easily be an XVIIIb.
 And that doesn’t mean his techniques won’t work with a XVIa, XVII, or a XIX.

 Later masters with access to better art sometimes deliberately point that out through their illustrations – for example Viggiani, who shows sideswords with a simple guard, with the classic rings only, up to a full Schiavona-like basket.
 And all of them on different blades, some thinner, some much wider.

 Another example on the market that may confuse some people are the two Cold Steel longswords.
 Many people agree they make decent cutting swords, but some are confused – should they get the “Italian” one when they study Liechtenauer?
 Or if they like the “German” one, but train Fiore…

 I will tell you a secret – either of those swords could be easily found in Italy or Germany.
 Yes, there are some sword fittings that are more typical for one region than another… but just as sword blades traveled (the blade of the famous Brescia Spadona was made in the Holy Roman Empire, for example) so did fittings.
 And fittings don’t really affect use that much, especially if this is going to be only a cutting sword.

-Now, there are some important distinctions hidden behind model names – like some vendors calling their shorter, cup-hilted rapiers “Spanish”, and their longer swept-hilts – “Italian”, but what you should look at most of all is the specifications of the sword.
+Now, there are some important distinctions hidden behind model names – like some vendors calling their shorter, cup-hilted rapiers “Spanish”, and their longer swept-hilts “Italian”, but what you should look at most of all are the specifications of the sword.